2020PB/police-brutality/all-locations.md

 A group of people walk down the street as a police car approaches.
 The police car slows to a stop.
 The people turn and flee; an officer fires less-than-lethal ammunition out of the police car at them.
 The police car then continues on its way.

-tags: shoot, pepper-ball, vehicle, drive
+tags: shoot, pepper-ball, vehicle, drive, protestor

 id: ca-losangeles-1